Machinima / Tales of the Past

 - The Atoner: Both Mograine and Blazer have aspects of this as a result of Character Development.

 - The Chosen One: Yimo is explicitly said to be The Chosen One.
-This is subverted when it's revealed that anyone who was The Messiah could take his place.
+This is subverted when it's revealed that anyone who was a Messianic Archetype could take his place.

 - The Corruption: Undeath, particularly for those powerful enough to retain their personalities, such as Arthas and Mograine; Yimo also thinks that something like this is altering the behavior of the Stormwind nobles, despite no particularly compelling evidence that they're not just power-hungry Jerkasses.
 According to Arthas, Yimo is wrong.